Passports for Children Under Age 16

 - Bring your completed form to your appointment.
 Please ignore the part of the form that instructs you to mail the form to the U.S. If you mail the form to the U.S., your application will be considerably delayed.

 All applicants under the age of 16 must meet the requirements listed in the Law on Passport Applications for Minors.
-In most instances this means that both parents must sign your child’s passport application.
-All parents or guardians must present proof of the child’s birth to verify their relationship to the child.
+In most instances this means that both parents must sign a child’s passport application.
+Parents can provide consent in one of two ways:

-- One parent may sign in person and the other parent give his/her consent through a written affidavit (One parent signs and submits second parent’s signed consent; download the affidavit form (PDF 42 KB).
-The form must have been notarized by a notary public or at a U.S. embassy or consulate within the previous three months).
+- One parent may sign in person and the other parent may give his/her consent through a written affidavit (download the DS-3053 parental consent form) (PDF 128 KB).
+The form must have been notarized by a notary public or at a U.S. embassy or consulate within the previous three months.
 The parent who appears in person must present the original, notarized consent form from the other parent along with a copy of the non-appearing parent’s photo ID.
 If completed at a U.S. embassy or consulate, there is no fee for the DS-3053 notarial service.

 See Passport Applications for Minors for more details on the documents needed to comply with the two-parent consent rule.

-- Certified U.S. birth certificate (with parents’ names); or
+- A certified U.S. birth certificate (with parents’ names); or

-- Foreign birth certificate (with parent’s names); or
+- A foreign birth certificate (with parent’s names); or

-- Adoption decree (with adopting parents’ names); or
+- An adoption decree (with adopting parents’ names); or

 - Proof of U.S. Citizenship